FarzamMohammadi/ado-express/README.md

     python ado_express/main.py <CRUCIAL_RELEASE_DEFINITIONS> <ORGANIZATION_URL> <PERSONAL_ACCESS_TOKEN> <QUERY> <RELEASE_STAGE_NAME> <RELEASE_NAME_FORMAT> <SEARCH_ONLY> <VIA_STAGE> <VIA_STAGE_SOURCE_NAME> <VIA_STAGE_LATEST_RELEASE>

 #### Environment Variables Configuration
-There are two ways to set the environment variables:
+There are three ways to set the environment variables:
 1. Set them in .env file
 2. Pass them as arguments in the run command
+3. Set them in the environment

-Make sure to set them according to your task via either the run command or .env file.
+Make sure to set them according to your task.
 For more information about environment variables, see [Environment Variables](#Environment-Variables).

 ---------------------------------
 # Files & Resources